Daisuke-Kanaizumi/q-special-functions/README.md

 George.
 E. Andrews, Mircea Merca,
 The truncated pentagonal number theorem,
-Journal of Combinatorial Theory, Series A
+Journal of Combinatorial Theory, Series A,

 M. A. Olshanetsky, V. B. K. Rogov,
 The Modified q-Bessel Functions and the q-Bessel Macdonald Functions